What are ‘Technical Limits’ in grid connections?

 Pete Aston

-At the time of writing, there are about 500GW of energy schemes in the queue for connection across transmission and distribution.
-The result of this is that many customers have received offers for connection in the late 2030s, to give time for transmission reinforcement work to be completed.
+Due to huge amounts of generation in the queue, many customers have received offers for connection in the late 2030s, to give time for transmission reinforcement work to be completed.

-Along with actions on queue management and treatment of battery storage, the application of Technical Limits will allow faster connections for many distribution customers.
-Note that Technical Limits is not applied to direct transmission connections, which will have opportunities for entering into non-firm connections directly with NGESO.
+Along with actions on queue management and treatment of battery storage, the application of Technical Limits will allow faster connections for some distribution customers.
+Note that Technical Limits is not applied to direct transmission connections.

 What are ‘Technical Limits’?